Degenerations of k-positive surface group representations: Preliminaries

 \subsection{Property $H_k$}

-The following property was introduced by Labourie in his work on Hitchin representations, and used in \cite{PSW1, ZZ} to study differentiability properties of limit curves: \begin{defn}[{\cite[Section 7.1.4]{Labourie-IM}}] A representation $\rho:\Gamma\to\PGL(E)$ satisfies \emph{property $H_k$} if it is $\{k-1,k,k+1\}$--Anosov and for all $(x,y,z)\in\dg^{(3)}$ the following sum is direct
+The following property was introduced by Labourie in his work on Hitchin representations, and used in \cite{PSW1, ZZ} to study differentiability properties of limit curves.
+The following definition works also in the case $k=1,d-1$: every representation is considered being $0$-Anosov and $d$-Anosov, we further set, for $w\in\dg$, $w^0=\{0\}$ and $w^d=E$. \begin{defn}[Compare {\cite[Section 7.1.4]{Labourie-IM}}] A representation $\rho:\Gamma\to\PGL(E)$ satisfies \emph{property $H_k$} for $1\leq k \leq d-1$ if it is $\{k-1,k,k+1\}$--Anosov and for all $(x,y,z)\in\dg^{(3)}$ the following sum is direct

 we say that $\r$ satisfies \emph{property $H^*_k$} if $\r$ satisfies properties $H_k$ and $H_{d-k}$.

 If $\r$ is $\{k-1,k,k+1\}$--almost Anosov and the above transversality holds, we say that \emph{its boundary maps satisfy property $H_k$ (resp. $H_k^*$)}. \end{defn}